evuez/slate/README.md

 # slate - a note taking tool.

-A simple tool to take notes from your terminal.
+A simple tool to take notes from your terminal (and sync them between your devices).

 Generates markdown [task lists](https://help.github.com/articles/about-task-lists/).